-- a) A capital market institution must notify the Authority, in such form as the Authority may prescribe, that a person is intending to become, or cease to be, a controller of the capital market institution at least 30 days in advance of the proposed effective date; or if such advance notice is not possible, immediately on the capital market institution becoming aware of such intention. - b) A capital market institution must not permit any person to become or act as a controller unless the Authority has approved the controller in writing. - c) A person who intends to become a controller of a capital market institution must notify the Authority of such intention at least 30 days in advance of the proposed effective date, and must provide the Authority with such information as the Authority requires to satisfy itself of its identity, integrity, regulatory status, business record and financial soundness. - d) Before approving a controller the Authority must be satisfied that, the person's control of the capital market institution will not impair the effective supervision of the capital market institution or its operations and compliance with the Capital Market Law and the Implementing Regulations. - e) In considering, any application submitted under this Article, the Authority has all of the powers set out in Article 7 of these Regulations.
+- a) A capital market institution must notify the Authority, in such form as the Authority may prescribe, that a person is intending to become, or cease to be, a controller of the capital market institution at least 30 days in advance of the proposed effective date; or if such advance notice is not possible, immediately on the capital market institution becoming aware of such intention. - b) A person who intends to become a controller of a capital market institution must notify the Authority of such intention at least 30 days in advance of the proposed effective date, and must provide the Authority with such information as the Authority requires to satisfy itself of its identity, integrity, regulatory status, business record and financial soundness. - c) In considering any notification submitted under this Article, the Authority has all of the powers set out in Article 7 of these Regulations.